2022 American League Championship Series

-The 2022 American League Championship Series was the best-of-seven playoff between the two American League Division Series winners, the Houston Astros and the New York Yankees, for the American League (AL) pennant and the right to play in the 2022 World Series.
+The 2022 American League Championship Series was the best-of-seven playoff in Major League Baseball's 2022 postseason between the two American League Division Series winners, the top-seeded Houston Astros and the second-seeded New York Yankees, for the American League (AL) pennant and the right to play in the 2022 World Series.

 The series began on October 19 with a potential Game 7 scheduled for October 26 if it had been necessary, with the only off-day being October 21.
 TBS televised all games in the United States.
 For the fourth time in the last six seasons, the Astros won the ALCS to advance to the 2022 World Series, defeating the Yankees in a four-game sweep.
 Astros shortstop Jeremy Peña was named the Series MVP, hitting .353 with two home runs.

+The Astros would go on to defeat the Philadelphia Phillies in the World Series in six games, winning their second World Series championship in six years and the second in franchise history.

 Background

 The Houston Astros qualified for the postseason as the American League West division winner and the league's top seed.
 It was their fifth AL West championship in six years and their second straight divisional championship.
 In the Division Series, they swept the Seattle Mariners.
-This is the Astros' sixth consecutive appearance in the American League Championship Series (ALCS), an AL record, and the second most consecutive LCS appearances since the Atlanta Braves, who made eight in a row from 1991 to 1999, not counting the canceled 1994 season).
+This was the Astros' sixth consecutive appearance in the American League Championship Series (ALCS), an AL record, and the second most consecutive LCS appearances since the Atlanta Braves, who made eight in a row from 1991 to 1999 (not counting the canceled 1994 season).

 The New York Yankees qualified for the postseason as the American League East division winner and the league's second seed.
 It was their second AL East championship in four years.
 In the Division Series, they defeated the Cleveland Guardians in five games.

-This series marked the fourth time the two clubs have faced off in the playoffs and the third in the ALCS.
+This series is a continuation of the recent Astros–Yankees rivalry, as it marked the fourth time the two clubs have faced off in the playoffs and the third in the ALCS.
 The Astros previously defeated the Yankees in the 2015 Wild Card, the 2017 ALCS, and the 2019 ALCS.
 Houston won five of the seven games against New York during the regular season, with the Yankees only winning via walk-off hits (in fact, Houston had the lead or was tied in all of their plate appearances).
 This is the first postseason meeting between the two teams since the revelation of the Houston Astros sign stealing scandal, which included the 2017 American League Championship Series; however, despite allegations, there was no evidence of electronic sign-stealing during the 2019 season.

+After defeating the Guardians in the ALDS, a group of Yankees fans was filmed chanting "We Want Houston," with an accompanying sign.
+The video went viral and became a rallying cry among Astros players and fans.